"I refuse to feel hopeless. When I volunteer, I make a difference and get to know people in the process. What could be better?"

 Interfaith is a coalition of faith communities in Whatcom County.

-• We make crafts and pack quarterly gifts for isolated seniors in our community via LCSNW’s Santa for Seniors program.
-In addition, CTS provides regular financial support for the organization.
+• We make and pack quarterly gifts for isolated seniors in our community via LCSNW’s Santa for Seniors program.
+In addition, our congregation provides regular financial support for the organization.

 • We participate in work parties to maintain the facilities and grounds.
-In addition, CTS provides regular financial support for Lutherwood.
+In addition, we provide regular financial support for Lutherwood.

 Serving our Congregation